ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 The `feedback` provided for each choice will be shown highlighted in red if incorrect or in green if correct, and the user will be able to advance to next lesson once they've made the right selection.

-#### Build code challenges and validation in your Javascript file (skip for text-only and multiple-choice lessons)
+#### Build code challenges and validation in your JavaScript file (skip for text-only and multiple-choice lessons)

-If you are creating a lesson with a code challenge (whether or not it requires file upload), you'll need to provide default code and set up validation in the lesson's Javascript file.
+If you are creating a lesson with a code challenge (whether or not it requires file upload), you'll need to provide default code and set up validation in the lesson's JavaScript file.
 The basic template you need to accomplish this is provided in the boilerplate file you selected earlier.

 ##### Provide the starting code for your exercise

 `code` is a string property.
-The value you set for `code` in your Javascript file will be used to populate the code editor when the user first visits the page.
+The value you set for `code` in your JavaScript file will be used to populate the code editor when the user first visits the page.
 (If you forget to set this, a default will be used, but your exercise won't be very useful!)

 ```js